Wellington Square, North Adelaide: As Wellington Square

 The square was named on 23 May 1837 after Arthur Wellesley, 1st Duke of Wellington, Irish-born field marshal and statesman, victor at Waterloo and Prime Minister of the United Kingdom from 1828 to 1830, who is credited with securing the passage of the South Australia Foundation Act through the British House of Lords in 1834.
 Colonel Light, first Surveyor-General of South Australia and a member of the Street Naming Committee, had briefly served under Wellington as a junior staff officer, a Deputy Assistant Quartermaster General (DAQMG), during the Peninsular War.
 Light's 1837 plan of Adelaide included Wellington Square.

 Dual naming

-In March 2003, as part of the City of Adelaide's dual naming project in association with the University of Adelaide, the square was assigned the name "Kudnartu", to commemorate a Kaurna woman from the Clare District (Crystal Brook area) called Kudnartu, also spelt Kudnarto, who married a settler, a shepherd named Tom Adams, in January 1848 at the Registry Office in Waymouth Street.
-This was the first recorded official Aboriginal/settler marriage in South Australia.
+In March 2003, as part of the City of Adelaide's dual naming project in association with the University of Adelaide, the square was assigned the name "Kudnartu", officially "Wellington Square/Kudnarto".
+The name commemorates a Kaurna woman from the Crystal Brook area called Kudnarto (1832–1855), who married a settler, a shepherd named Tom Adams, in January 1848 at the Registry Office in Waymouth Street.
+This was the first recorded official Aboriginal/settler marriage in the colony of South Australia.

-The name Kudnartu/Kudnarto means "third born if female".
-Also known as Mary Ann Adams, Kurdnatu had attended the "Native Establishment School" (later re-purposed as the Destitute Asylum) in Kintore Avenue, Adelaide, to learn "the arts of domestic life and household duties", and subsequently taught the illiterate Adams to write.
-They had two sons, Tom (born 1849) and Tim (1852), but they and their father were left destitute after Kudnartu's death at about 23 years old, around 1855, after land allocated to Kudnarto was repossessed by the government.
-Kudnarto continues to have many descendants.